Beer Style Description

 - Hop Flavors & Aromas: Very low to high

 - Fermentation Characteristics: Aromas may vary significantly due to fermentation attributes contributed by various known and unknown microorganisms.
 The overall balance should be complex and balanced.
 Wild beers are spontaneously fermented with microorganisms that the brewer has introduced from the ambient air/environment near the brewery in which the beer is brewed.
 Wild Beers may not be fermented with any cultured strains of yeast or bacteria.
 Wild Beers may or may not be perceived as acidic.
 They may include a highly-variable spectrum of ﬂavors and aromas derived from the wild microorganisms with which they are fermented.
 The overall balance of ﬂavors, aromas, appearance and body are important factors in assessing these beers.

 Brewing Properties of Wild Beer

-The functional properties of brewing Wild Beer beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of Wild Beer beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.